MSB Licence in Canada

 • Currency exchange

-• Managing payments or transactions
+• Provision of payments or payment transactions

-Regulatory requirements for FMSB
+Regulatory obligations of FMSB

-2. Develop and implement anti-money laundering (AML) programmes: These programmes should include procedures for customer identification, transaction tracking and reporting, and staff training.
+• Develop and implement anti-money laundering (AML) programmes: These programmes should include procedures for customer identification, transaction tracking and reporting, and staff training.

-Overview of Money Services business (MSB) and Foreign Money Services business (FMSB) in Canada
+Overview of Money Services Business (MSB) and Foreign Money Services Business (FMSB) in Canada

-Definition and Terms: FMSBs are foreign companies that provide money services to Canadian citizens or residents without having a physical presence in Canada.
-These companies are also subject to FINTRAC regulation if they perform the transactions described for MSBs with Canadian customers.
+Foreign Money Services Business (FMSB) FMSBs are foreign corporations offering money services to Canadian citizens or residents without a physical presence in Canada.
+They are regulated by FINTRAC when conducting transactions with Canadian customers.

 Importance of MSB and FMSB regulation